Brzesko-grave no 3Borough of Brzesko, Brzesko District, Małopolskie Voivodship

 – For your mother and your father, I am a neighbour, I know that.
 But for your brother?

 Because at that time Młodzieżwszechpolska [a Polish youth organisation based on nationalist and fascist doctrine] came into being and my brother Leopold joined them.
 They were meant to distribute posters that read ‘Don’t buy from a Jew.’
 Once at school several boys were called by the headmaster and later by the mayor.
 He told them: ‘Jews pay taxes like everyone else, you can’t treat them that way.
 If you still want to belong to this organisation I’ll tell the headmaster and you’ll be blacklisted – you won’t get into any school.’

 All the boys promised to withdraw.
 My brother kept his promise.
 Later he worked in Radziwiłów near the Polish-Ukrainian border.
 He had a Jewish friend who saved his life.
 This friend learned that NKVD was going to take Poles away to Siberia.
 He informed my brother who managed to escape and wait out the Soviet occupation.

 But Cyla didn’t survive the war.
 She had a fiance, Mundek Strauber.
 They were such a beautiful couple.
 Mundek’s mum converted to Catholicism so when Cyla fell in love with him her parents didn’t want to agree for the wedding.
 Only after Cyla’s mother’s death in 1938 the young couple could get married.
 Mundek was so handsome and clever.
-He was tutoring us in maths when we were still in school.
+He was tutoring us in maths when we were still at school.
 Later on, he became a barrister.
 And Cyla was always so elegant.
 Her older sister lived with her husband in Vienna, very often she sent her clothes.
 I remember her walking through Brzesko in a black fur.
 And her hat was also black.